Can you still bank ethically on the high street?

-She added that banks should "take a 'back to basics' approach" and concentrate on "reliable and consistent service to individual savers and businesses."
+She added that banks should "take a 'back to basics' approach" and concentrate on "reliable and consistent service to individual savers and businesses".

-So in June 2014, The Co-operative announced a review of their ethical policy, polling customers, stakeholders and staff to see what was most important to them.
+So in June 2014, the Co-operative announced a review of their ethical policy, polling customers, stakeholders and staff to see what was most important to them.

-Meanwhile any profits are either reinvested in the business, or paid as dividends to their shareholders, a decision taken by the board of directors.
+Meanwhile any profits are either reinvested in the business, or paid as dividends to their shareholders - a decision taken by the board of directors.

 There's nothing to stop anyone who wants to be a shareholder becoming one - and TSB shares proved incredibly popular when the bank was first floated in 2013.

-And at the time of writing they're still part-owned by Lloyds, whose reputation isn't all that great, and who were one of the worst offenders when it came to the mis-selling scandals.
+For example, Lloyds were one of the worst offenders when it came to the mis-selling scandals.